bloominstituteoftechnology/react-bubbles/README.md

 - [ x] What steps can you take in your web apps to keep your data secure?
-Build a seperated protected route component that requires a token to enter the component(s).
-Build a utility axios file with a authorization header that requires a token to get or change data from the server.
+Build a seperated protected route component that requires a token to enter the component(s) that the route is attached to.
+Build a utility axios file with a authorization header that requires a token to add, get, or change data from the server.

 - [ x] Describe how web servers work.